-2.0 Overall aims

-This policy will contribute to the protection and safeguarding of our pupils and promote their welfare by:

-- Adopting a Whole school and college approach to safeguarding - Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges. - Clarifying standards of behaviour for staff and pupils - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values - Introducing appropriate work within the curriculum - Encouraging pupilsand parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation - Recognising risk and supporting online safety for pupils, including in the home
+2.0 Overall aims This means that in our school we will: s policy will contribute to the protection and eguarding of our pupils and promote their welfare by: Adopting a Whole school and college approach to Identify and protect all pupils especially those identified as vulnerable pupils Identify individual needs as early as safeguarding possible; gain the voice and lived • Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges experience of vulnerable pupils and design plans to address those needs Work in partnership with pupils, • Clarifying standards of behaviour for staff and pupils parents/carers and other agencies • Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values Our policy extends to any establishment our school commissions to deliver • Introducing appropriate work within the curriculum education to our pupils on our behalf including alternative provision settings. • Encouraging pupils and parents to participate Alerting staff to the signs and indicators that all may not be well Our Governing Body will ensure that any commissioned agency will reflect • Developing staff awareness of the causes of abuse Developing staff awareness of the risks and vulnerabilities their pupils face the values, philosophy and standards of our school.
+Confirmation should be sought from the school that appropriate • Addressing concerns at the earliest possible stage risk assessments are completed, and • Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation Recognising risk and supporting online safety for pupils in school and in the home ongoing monitoring is undertaken.